Nathan Cleary

 Nathan Cleary (born 14 November 1997) is an Australian professional rugby league footballer who co-captains and plays as a for the Penrith Panthers in the NRL.
-Widely considered one of the best players in the modern era, Cleary was in five consecutive grand finals from 2020-2024.
-He was co-captain in four straight grand finals wins (2021, 2022, 2023, 2024).
-He received the Clive Churchill Medal in 2021 and 2023, as well as winning Dally M Halfback of The Year in both 2020 and 2021.
-He also vice-captained NSW from 2020-2023.
+Widely considered one of the best players in the modern era, Cleary was in five consecutive grand finals from 2020–2024.
+He was co-captain in four straight grand finals wins (2021, 2022, 2023, 2024) and received the Clive Churchill Medal as man of the match in the 2021 and 2023 grand finals.

+Cleary was awarded Dally M Halfback of The Year in 2020, 2021, and 2025.
+He was also awarded the Wally Lewis Medal as player of the 2026 State of Origin series series and became New South Wales highest all-time points scorer.
+Cleary was a part of New South Wales 2018, 2019, 2021 and 2026 State of Origin series wins and was the vice-captain of New South Wales from 2020 to 2025.

-He has represented Australia at international level, winning the 2022 Rugby League World Cup.
+He has represented Australia at international level, winning the 2021 Rugby League World Cup and the 2025 Rugby League Ashes series.
 He represented City NSW in 2017.

 Background

 Cleary is the son of coach and former professional rugby league footballer Ivan Cleary who coaches him at the Penrith Panthers.

 Cleary was born in Sydney, New South Wales, Australia.

 He spent a number of his childhood years living in Auckland, New Zealand while his father was playing for, and later coaching, the New Zealand Warriors.
 He attended Sacred Heart College, Auckland for two years and, having grown up playing soccer, Cleary switched to rugby league during his pre-teens, playing at a junior level for the Mount Albert Lions in Auckland and the Penrith Brothers in Sydney.
 He completed his HSC while attending St Dominic's College, Penrith in 2015, where he was a prefect.

 Cleary is of Croatian and Ukrainian descent.
 He is the nephew of Josh Stuart and Jason Death.